awsdocs/amazon-workdocs-dev-guide/doc_source/connect-workdocs-iam.md

-# Connect to Amazon WorkDocs Using IAM User Credentials and Query for Users<a name="connect-workdocs-iam"></a>
+# Connect to Amazon WorkDocs with IAM user credentials and query for users<a name="connect-workdocs-iam"></a>

 The following code, using the AWS SDK, illustrates the steps in making API calls using an IAM user’s API credentials\.
 In this case the API user and the Amazon WorkDocs site belong to the same AWS account\.